by Jamie C. Williamson, PhD

 Where is the Point of No Return?

 Couples like Amy and Brian can more easily reverse the downward trajectory because they noticed the first warning signs of relationship distress.
-Either on their own, or with the help of Marriage Mediation, they have a good chance of restoring the intimacy and happiness in their marriage.
+Either on their own, or with the help of a psycho-education course like “Let’s Stay Together”, they have a good chance of restoring the intimacy and happiness in their marriage.

 Couples like Lisa and Mike, who continued to ignore the warning signs, have likely reached a “point of no return” or will have a rougher road back to each other than they would have if they had noticed the early warning signs that they were possibly headed to divorce.